kdund/dd_limit_plot/README.md

 # dd\_limit\_plot

 Repository to plot direct detection upper limits, projections and one day discoveries.
-All files should be stored as .csvs
+All files should be stored as .csvs.
+Json files are converted from CSV files, which contains more details about the limit.

 ## Usage